alexrdeacon/Data-Analyst-Portfolio/NFL Career Length Analysis/NFL_Draft_Career_Length_Analysis.md

 ## Round Selected In

-How does the round a player is drafted in affect their career length in the first 7 round all time?
+How does the round a player is drafted in affect their career length?

 We will use **WHERE** to limit analysis to rounds 1-7, and to exclude players who are currently active.
 We will **GROUP BY** _Round_ and **ORDER BY** _Career_Length_ from longest career to shortest.